 That is because it literally feels like I’m giving away one of my babies when I do.
 It’s completely pathetic, I know, I’m a total spaz…

 Every time I come home from the DI(a thrift store), I either have every single mason jar that there was in stock, or I am bummed because I came up dry and couldn’t find a single one.

 However, when it comes to my precious mason jars, I just can’t get enough.

-Buying Mason jars used/second-hand can be a great way to save money, as long as you are not spending too much.
+Buying Mason jars used/second-hand can be a great way to save money, as long as you are not spending too much money in the process.

 I usually find them at thrift shops, but I’ve heard that you can also find them at yard sales.
 I myself have never found any at a yard sale, but then again…

 If you are lucky enough to find some that are second-hand, make sure that you don’t spend more than 25¢ on a used mason jar unless it is the kind with a handle, a half gallon size, or an antique blue.